Areas of interest are legal and moral philosophy, constitutional law and bills of rights.

 My PhD research evaluated the High Court's reliance on the principle of 'coherence' in private law adjudication.
 Parts of this research have been published in leading journals, such as the Melbourne University Law Review and the University of Toronto Law Journal.

-Iain is a Senior Lecturer in the TC Beirne School of Law and an Honorary Associate Professor at Bond University.
+Iain is an Associate Professor in the TC Beirne School of Law and an Honorary Associate Professor at Bond University.
 His primary research and teaching interests lie in the area of tort law, with an emphasis on defences and damages.
 Iain's most recent work focusses on claimant accountability and consent in tort law, the nature of the compensatory principle, the relationship between remedial rules and rules of liability, and (more broadly) the intersection of public and private law and statutory interventions.
 Iain's earlier work examined statutory good faith protections in tort law and their connection with underlying theories of vicarious liability, and bereavement damages.

 Iain’s work has been accepted for publication in leading law journals, including the Cambridge Law Journal, Modern Law Review, Oxford Journal of Legal Studies, Melbourne University Law Review, University of New South Wales Law Journal and Sydney Law Review.
 He has also co-authored articles with senior members of the judiciary and the academy and presented at both domestic and international legal conferences.